waqasilyas/json-converter-bmpr/README.md

   * Can possibly copy the "Children" after deserializing and then set to null so gets ignored while serializing, and remove unnecessary hierarchy from copy through a new property
   * Or can selectively parse fragments of the JSON to populate AbstractControl
 * Convert all TODO and wish list items to issues
+* Sort everything, like resources list etc so that they always appear in the same order

 ## Wish List
 * Instead of emitting byte data for binary assets which is useless for readablity, start showing a hash instead so differences could be identified without bloat